Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Brawn.** The weapon uses the Brawn skill and relies on the Strength Attribute.

 **Concealable.** The weapon can be easily concealed on your person, and while holding it, you can make a Covertness check to prevent others from seeing it.

+**Heavy.** The weapon requires a Strength Value of 8 or higher to wield.

 **Light.** The weapon can be comfortably wielded in one hand while keeping the other hand free to wield another Light weapon.